ceph/ceph-csi/docs/deploy-rbd.md

 generated for each volume and stored in a Key Management System (KMS).
 Currently HashiCorp Vault is the only KMS supported.

-To use Vault as KMS set `encryptionKMS` to `vault` and `encryptionKMSID` to a unique identifier for Vault configuration.
+To use Vault as KMS set `encryptionKMSID` to a unique identifier for Vault configuration.
 You will also need to create vault configuration similar to the [example](../examples/rbd/kms-config.yaml) and use same `encryptionKMSID`.
+Configuration must include `encryptionKMSType: "vault"`.
 In order for ceph-csi to be able to access the configuration you will need to have it mounted to csi-rbdplugin containers in both daemonset (so kms client can be instantiated to encrypt/decrypt volumes) and deployment pods (so kms client can be instantiated to delete passphrase on volume delete) `ceph-csi-encryption-kms-config` config map.

+> Note: kms configuration must be a map of string values only
+> (`map[string]string`) so for numerical and boolean values make sure to put
+> quotes around.

 #### Configuring HashiCorp Vault